Image credit: famili.com

-All of the above are things I was not only encouraged to do as a child, but was expected to do as a citizen of this nation.
+All of the above are things I was not only encouraged as a child to do, but was expected to do as an American citizen.

-Inevitably, there will be those who will read this post who, as opposed to taking the time to digest my comments in context, will instead choose to resort to such knee-jerk responses as, “But racism still exists!” (as if I don’t already know that).
+Inevitably, there will be those who will read this post who, instead of taking the time to digest my comments in context, will instead resort to such knee-jerk responses as, “But racism still exists!” (as if I don’t already know that).

-Though this commentary is not about whether or not racism exists in America (or anywhere else), my response to that statement is, of course racism exists in America – Duh?! – and in every other nation on the face of the globe.
-During my lifetime, I probably have read more on the subject of slavery, particularly in America, than on any other subject with the exception of biblical theology.
+Though this blog post is not about whether or not racism “still exists” in America, my response to that statement is this: of course racism exists in America – Duh?! – and in every other nation on the face of the globe.
+I am not oblivious to that.
+In fact, during my lifetime I’ve probably read more on the subject of slavery, particularly in America, than on any other subject with the exception of theology.

-Because there is a direct relationship between our innate condition as sinful human beings and the enslavement of one person who was created in the image of God by another person who, likewise, was created in the image of God.
+Because there is a direct relationship between our innate condition as sinful human beings, and the enslavement of one person who is created in the image of God by another person who, likewise, is created in the image of God.

-It is time we realized that racism will continue to be a reality in America, and the world, as long as sin continues to be a reality in the hearts of people like you and me.
-In that regard, America is no different than any other nation on earth, because every nation is populated by sinners.
+It is time we realize that racism will continue to be a reality in America, and in the world, as long as sin continues to be a reality in the hearts of people like you and me.
+In that regard America is no different than any other country on earth, because every nation is populated by sinners.

-Why so many today want to isolate America as if it were an exclusively racist nation is beyond me.
+Why so many today want to isolate America as if it were a uniquely racist nation is beyond me.
 Take a census of any nation’s population and that is exactly the number of sinners you will find.

 America has a tarnished history.
 Absolutely, it does.
 You will get no argument from me there.

-Then, again, we should expect nothing less than that America would have a tarnished history considering that those who made that history were themselves tarnished by sin (Ephesians 2:1-3).
+Then, again, we should expect nothing less than that America would have such a tarnished history considering how the people who made that history were themselves tarnished by sin (Ephesians 2:1-3).

 “And the city has no need of the sun or of the moon to shine on it, for the glory of the Lord has illumined it, and its lamp is the Lamb.
 The nations will walk by its light, and the kings of the earth will bring their glory into it.
 In the daytime (for there will be no night there) its gates will never be closed; and they will bring the glory and the honor of the nations into it; and nothing unclean, and no one who practices abomination and lying, shall ever come into it, but only those whose names are written in the Lamb’s book of life.” – Revelation 21:23-27 (NASB)

-That said, notwithstanding its history of slavery and other abuses of humanity that have occurred and that continue to occur (e.g. abortion), I consider myself blessed by God to live in this nation called America.
+That said, notwithstanding its history of slavery and other civil and human rights abuses that have occurred – and continue to occur (e.g. abortion) – I consider myself blessed by God to live in this nation called America.

-As imperfect as America is, and imperfect as it undoubtedly will remain, to have been born and raised in this nation – despite the material possessions my family never had or the opportunities of which we were never availed – is nothing short of an act of grace on the part of a sovereign God who, in His wisdom and omniscience, could have chosen otherwise for me (Acts 17:26).
+As imperfect as it is, and as imperfect as it undoubtedly will remain, to have been born and raised in America – despite the material possessions my family never had or the opportunities to which we were never exposed – is nothing short of an act of grace on the part of a sovereign God who, in His divine wisdom and omniscience, could have chosen otherwise for me.

 If I had to do it all over again, there is nothing about my experience as a black American that I would change.

-As a Christian, I realize that I am expected to live in this nation as an alien and a stranger.
-As such, I fully understand and accept that this country owes me nothing.
+As a follower of Jesus Christ, who recognizes that my primary loyalty is to Him, I realize that I am to live in this nation as an alien and stranger (1 Peter 2:11-12).
+And it is against the background of those spiritual realities that I understand and accept that this temporal nation owes me absolutely nothing.

-Contrary to what the media stereotypically portrays, I am not some angry black man looking for evidence of racism wherever I can find it, just so I can use it against this nation for my own personal benefit or to promote a social justice agenda.
+Contrary to what the mainstream media predictably and stereotypically portrays, I am not some “angry black man looking under every nook and cranny for evidence of racism by white people so I can hold them hostage to my own subjective social justice agenda.”

-When considering the devastating effects of the fall of mankind into sin (Genesis 3), it stands to reason that situations of injustice, unfairness, and inequality will occur in a world and nation that continues to be populated by sinners.
-Nevertheless, there are many more instances in this nation when justice, fairness, and equality win out than not.
+When considering the devastating effects of the fall of mankind into sin (Genesis 3), it stands to reason that instances of injustice, unfairness, and inequality will occur in a world and nation that continues to be populated by sinners.
+And yet, there are significantly more instances when justice, fairness, and equality win out than do not.

 “Be glad that you are free.
 Free to change your mind.
 Free to go most anywhere, anytime.
 Be glad that your are free.
 There’s many a man who’s not.
-Be glad for what you have, baby, what you got.” – Prince, Free, from the album 1999.
+Be glad for what you have, baby, what you got.
+Be glad for what you got.” – Prince, ‘Free‘, from the album ‘1999′.

-So, yes, I will continue to fly my American flag, support our nation’s military, study the Constitution, quote the Founding Fathers, boldly declare that I am Christian, attend church on a regular basis, pray openly and audibly at public school events, and proudly recite the Pledge of Allegiance.
+So, yes, I will continue to fly the American flag, support our nation’s military, cite the Constitution, quote the Founding Fathers, boldly declare that I am a Christian, attend church on a regular basis, pray at public school events, and proudly recite the Pledge of Allegiance when appropriate.

-All of this with the full understanding that I am looking forward to a far better country than this one (Hebrews 11:16), where I will be free to celebrate the greatest independence of all, my independence from sin, and enjoy forever the bountiful wonders of eternal life that have been graciously afforded me by the atoning work of Jesus Christ on the cross (Romans 5:6-8).
+All of this with the full understanding that I am looking forward to a far better country than this (2 Peter 3:13), where I will be free to celebrate the greatest independence of all – freedom from sin – and to enjoy forever the bountiful and unfathomable wonders of eternal life that have been graciously and undeservedly granted to me through the atoning work of my Savior, Jesus Christ, by His sacrificial death in my place on the cross (Romans 5:6-8).

-Looking back on those days as a child in Dixie Hills there was a lot that America provided me in the way of material prosperity and opportunity.
-But, you see, I’m okay with that because Dixie Hills is only where I was born.
-In Christ is where I was reborn.
+Looking back on my childhood, there are undoubtedly many who would say that America did not afford me much in terms of material prosperity and opportunity.
+But, I’m okay with that because, you see, the Dixie Hills housing projects is only where I was born.
+It is in Christ that I was reborn.

 Soli Deo Gloria!